redwoodjs/redwood/CONTRIBUTING.md

 yarn rwt unlink
 ```

-This'll restore your Redwood App to it's original state, reverting it to the version of Redwood that it orignally had installed.
+This'll restore your Redwood App to its original state, reverting it to the version of Redwood that it originally had installed.
 Next time you want to contribute, just run `yarn rwt link` again!

 ### Copy and Watch